NIHFAB/PREX-GUI-FAB/README.md

 4. Unity (for realtime data visualization): download link: https://store.unity.com/download-nuo

 # functionalities of the Python Script
+The script can be categorized into the following blocks to help understand its overall structure.

-## Step 1: setup communication
+## Block 1: setup communication
-* This step is to set up the communication mode by either cable-based serial or bluetooth.
+* This block is to set up the communication mode by either cable-based serial or bluetooth.
 ```
 connect_to_exo(comType, address1, address2)
 ```

-## Step 2: data entry functions
+## Block 2: data entry functions
-* This step is to draw user input from the GUI widgets into a single string, which can then be sent to Arduino controller in exoskeleton.
+* This block is to draw user input from the GUI widgets into a single string, which can then be sent to Arduino controller in exoskeleton.
 The following functions are created to draw the inputs.

 ### Prepare the input data
 ```